subhh/disvovery-prototype/README.md

-# How extends find extension
+# Adding of neew facet type to typo3-find extension of subugö

 ## Basic architecture

-This extension offers new facets for [typo3-find extension](https://github.com/subugoe/typo3-find).
+These extensions offer new facets for [typo3-find extension](https://github.com/subugoe/typo3-find).
-The working name of this extension is `discovery`.

 ## Prerequisites